-- A Excellent Achievement
+Excellent Achievement

-- B High Achievement
+High Achievement

-- C Sound Achievement
+Sound Achievement

-- D Limited Achievement

-- E Inadequate Achievement
+Limited Achievement F Inadequate Achievement

 These grades appear on each student's Western Australian Statement of Student Achievement (WASSA), issued by the School Curriculum and Standards Authority when the student finishes school.
 All completed courses will show a level of achievement for each course undertaken.
-For courses where the external exam is undertaken, the ATAR will be calculated based on 50% of the school mark and 50% of the external assessment after moderation, standardisation and scaling.
+For courses where the external exam is undertaken. the ATAR will be calculated based on 50% of the school mark and 50% of the external assessment after moderation and scaling.